PeterBid/Esperanto/README.md

 #### Styling

-This was the first project in which I worked with the `Boosttrap`. `Bootstrap` made styling the CSS and positioning HTML elements much considerably easier and smoother across the site and achieve the "clean" look we wished for the site.
+This was the first project in which I worked with the `Boosttrap`. `Bootstrap` made styling the CSS and positioning HTML elements much considerably easier and smoother across the site and achieved the "clean" look we wished for the site.

 Another aspect in which Bootstrap proved very effective was in helping make the platform fully responsive to different screen sizes, especially mobile.
 While we all still had to spend a certain amount of time using `SCSS` and setting `media queries` to adjust the project to different sizes.